A Unifying Framework for Parallel and Distributed Processing in R using Futures: Summary

 \section{Summary}

-The \pkg{future} package is a light-weight R package that provides an alternative approach for parallel processing in R. It implements the \dfn{Future API}, which comprise three basic functions, from which richer, higher-level APIs for parallel processing can be constructed.
-Several of these higher-level APIs mimic counter part map-reduce APIs closely, which allow developers to stay with their favorite coding style also for their parallel needs.
-The future framework is designed so that the developer does not have to worry about common, critical tasks such as exporting globals to workers, using proper parallel RNG, and taking care of output, messages, warnings and errors.
-This design lowers the barriers to re-implement existing algorithms and methods in parallel while avoiding to increase the maintenance burden.
+The \pkg{future} package is a lightweight R package that provides an alternative approach for parallel processing in R. It implements the \dfn{Future API}, which comprises three basic functions, from which richer, higher-level APIs for parallel processing can be constructed.
+Several of these higher-level APIs mimic counterpart map-reduce APIs closely, allowing developers to stay with their favorite coding style for their parallel needs.
+The future framework is designed so that the developer does not have to worry about common, critical tasks such as exporting globals to workers, using proper parallel RNG, and taking care of output, messages, warnings, and errors.
+This design lowers the barriers to reimplement existing algorithms and methods in parallel while avoiding increasing the maintenance burden.
 When using futures, the end-user controls which parallel backend is used, while the developer controls what to parallelize.
-This is possible because all future backends have been validated to conform to the \dfn{Future API} specifications, ensuring that futures produce the same results regardless how and where they are processed.
+This is possible because all future backends have been validated to conform to the \dfn{Future API} specifications, ensuring that futures produce the same results regardless of how and where they are processed.